Buy me a Cup of Aloha

-It can be just as decadent as any luscious chocolate cake that you have eaten in a fancy restaurant.
+It can be just as decadent as any luscious chocolate cake that you've eaten at any fancy restaurant.

 Learn how to make your very own authentic dark chocolates or learn how to make one of America's favorite candy, but only healthier.

 Making chocolate dessert recipes can be a lot of fun and helps you eliminate the ingredients that you no longer want to consume.

 - Paleo Hazelnut and Chocolate Cake Recipe

-6 oz.
+- 6 oz.
 100% Dark Chocolate

-1/3 cup Coconut Oil (solid)
+- 1/3 cup Coconut Oil (solid)

-1/3 cup Full-Fat Coconut Milk or Heavy Cream
+- 1/3 cup Full-Fat Coconut Milk or Heavy Cream

-1/2 cup + 2 Tbsp.
+- 1/2 cup + 2 Tbsp.
 Grade B Maple Syrup

-1 Tbsp.
+- 1 Tbsp.
 Hazelnut Extract or Hazelnut Liquer

-1 tsp.
+- 1 tsp.
 Ground Vanilla Bean Powder

-1/4 tsp. of Sea Salt
+- 1/4 tsp. of Sea Salt

-2 1/2 cups Toasted & Peeled Hazelnuts
+- 2 1/2 cups Toasted & Peeled Hazelnuts

-4 Pastured Eggs (room temperature)
+- 4 Pastured Eggs (room temperature)

-Preheat your oven to 350 Degrees F and grease an 8 inch baking pan with coconut oil.
+- Preheat your oven to 350 Degrees F and grease an 8 inch baking pan with coconut oil.
 Line the bottom of pan with parchment paper for easy cake removal.

-Melt the dark chocolate and coconut oil together in a double boiler.
+- Melt the dark chocolate and coconut oil together in a double boiler.
 Then stir in the coconut milk until combined.

-Remove from heat and stir in the maple syrup, hazelnut extract, vanilla, and sea salt.
+- Remove from heat and stir in the maple syrup, hazelnut extract, vanilla, and sea salt.

-Put the hazelnuts into a food processor and finely grind.
+- Put the hazelnuts into a food processor and finely grind.
 Then mix the ground hazelnuts with the chocolate mixture.

 - In a separate bowl, beat the eggs until fluffy and they double in volume.
 Then gently mix the eggs into the chocolate/hazelnut mixture until well combined.

 - Pour the cake batter into the greased pan and wrap the sides of pan with aluminum foil.
 Place the pan into a deep baking dish and fill halfway with hot water.

-Bake for 30 to 35 minutes or until a toothpick inserted into the center of the cake comes out clean.
+- Bake for 30 to 35 minutes or until a toothpick inserted into the center of the cake comes out clean.